Teeth Whitening in Sudbury

 - Does teeth whitening make teeth more sensitive?

 In the short term, teeth whitening may make your teeth more sensitive.
-For most patients, this sensitivity fades away with a few days following a whitening session.
+For most patients, this sensitivity fades away within a few days following a whitening session.

 To minimize any discomfort you may feel, we recommend using an anti-sensitivity toothpaste before treatment and for at least two weeks after your treatment.